Skip to content

 slipway init --tools opencode --refresh

 If --tools is omitted during refresh, Slipway detects previously generated adapters and refreshes those managed surfaces.
+Refresh also prunes Slipway-owned legacy shell hook launchers and settings entries while preserving user-owned hooks.

 Paste this into an AI coding tool when you want the tool to install and initialize Slipway for the current repository.
 Read it before pasting and supervise the agent while it runs.
 The prompt is short on purpose — it points the agent at this page so the canonical guidance below stays in one place: